-Eligibility – With the exception of the Signature Members Exhibition, members may submit paintings that meet the definition and criteria of either the Aqueous or Transparent Watercolor Exhibition.
+Eligibility – Except for the Signature Members Exhibition, members may submit paintings that meet the definition and criteria of either the Aqueous or Transparent Watercolor Exhibition.
 All members’ dues must be current in order to enter an exhibition at the members’ entry fee.
 Non-members may join at Receiving or they may pay a higher entry fee determined by the Board.
-Currently, the entry fee for each painting is $20 for members and $30 for non-members.
+Currently, the entry fee for each painting is $25 for members and $35 for non-members.
 Entry fees are not refundable.
 Members may enter up to two paintings in a show and up to four paintings when FSWS offers a double show.

 Please note: Unacceptable entries include: white paint or gesso/priming, acrylic, gouache, ink, pastel, metallic/iridescent paint, collage, embossing, and all non-traditional surfaces like Yupo.